bibleexchange/courses/_church-history/en/200_persecuted-church/persecuted-church.md

 ### Justin Martyr (AD c100—c165)

 Justin Martyr was a philosopher who became a Christian after meeting an elderly man who explained how Jesus fulfilled Old Testament prophecies.
 He was one of the first apologists, which is someone who uses reason and logic to defend his faith.
 He wrote several books which are still in existence that give us much information about this period.
-One of his prominent works is _Dialogue with Trypho_, a treatise refuting the Ebionites (Rev. 2:9).
+One of his prominent works is _Dialogue with Trypho_, a treatise refuting the Ebionites.

 He once wrote, "You can kill us, but cannot do us any real harm."
 He was beheaded in Rome in AD 165.
 His last words were, "I am a Christian, having been freed by Christ, and by the grace of Christ, I partake of the same hope."